Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 This command will download and overwrite the existing Tessellation binaries files that are required to run your node.
 The result of this command will be to download the binaries from the latest release and is independent of a system upgrade.

-This command can be used to refresh your binaries in the event that you have a corrupted system.
+This command can be used to refresh your binaries in the event that you have a corrupted or missing binary files.

 This command should be accompanied by the restart command in order to allow your node to utilize the new binary files.